 Survival is at the forefront of their daily activities, as well as a set of fairly basic animal instincts.

-The British Empire
+The “Failure” of Scott’s Mission and the British Empire

-Just over two weeks after the Terra Nova tragedy, the Titanic sank on its maiden voyage.
-The British Empire then endured a nightmarish time of it during World War I, so the 1910s was a pivotal moment in the history of the country.
+The decade of 1910-1920 was punishing for the British Empire.
+It endured a nightmarish time of it during World War I, making this a pivotal moment in the history of the country.

-What Apsley Cherry-Garrard documented was something of a last hurrah for the British Empire.
+What Apsley Cherry-Garrard documented was something of a last hurrah.
 But what we can also take from this masterpiece is the men who put their lives at risk in the names of scientific study.

 The British Expedition wasn’t about winning the race to the pole, it was about discovering an unknown wilderness.